 Joseph Tringali Scholarship Recipients

-Joseph C. Tringali, an innovator and visionary businessman from Baltimore, was a man of many abilities and gifts.
-He had the ability to work hard, to persevere, and to overcome many obstacles in order to achieve success in business and in life.
+Joseph C. Tringali was an innovator and visionary businessman from Baltimore.
+He was a man of many abilities and gifts and had the ability to work hard, persevere, and overcome many obstacles in order to achieve success in business and in life.

 His greatest gift was his family, to whom he owed all and devoted all.
 But he also had the gift of gratitude.
 He recognized his own good fortune and empathized with those who were less fortunate.
 He was especially touched by the plight of children who faced hardships and challenges, whether due to health issues, poverty, or lack of opportunity and encouragement.

 The Joseph C. Tringali Scholarship is awarded to a student who demonstrates a firm commitment to embarking on a career in public health that will address the challenges facing disadvantaged children and improve their opportunities for healthy and productive lives.

 Applicants should indicate their interest when applying to their master's program via SOPHAS.